Javierenrique00/minio_Music_Server/README.md

 The program works with Minio as a server and Amazon S3 storage in a direct way, but you can configure Minio Azure Gateway and Minio GCS (google cloud storage) to serve the music files.
 The difference is that in Minio it detects the changes in the music Library.
 With S3 and Minio Gateways you run the program each time the library changes to reindex the music library.

+In the directories you can find the old version (proceduralVersion) of the program.
+The program was re engineered to be reactive using only data flows with the help of Kefir.js library.

+Because I was not acustom to think in a reactive functional form I want to tell that it was hard to find wich is the way to program in this paradigm, and I found that is not easy but the final code result is less messy to understand

 ![Diagram](./doc/images/img1_diagram.jpg "Diagram")